matheuristic/plan9port-config/README.md

   work sessions.
 The corresponding `Dump` and `Load` commands (with the appropriate dump file path) can be added to that project's guide file or to the main Acme tag.
-- Mouse 2-1 chords can be used to evaluate selections in REPLs running in win windows.
+- To evaluate selections in REPLs running in win windows, Snarf (1-2-3 chord) the selection, then execute Send in the REPL window.

 ## Sam